aeternity/tool-paperwallets/README.md

 $ aecli inspect ak_2iBPH7HUz3cSDVEUWiHg76MZJ6tZooVNBmmxcgVK6VV8KAE688
 ```

-Create then the transactions (the amount is in AE)
+Create then the transactions (the amount is in AE).
+The nonce to use is the one found in with the previous command + 1, in this case, since the Nonce from the previous command is 0, we need to use for the next command.

 ```
-docker run -it --volume=$PWD/data:/data/paperw paperwallets \
+docker run -it --volume=$PWD/data:/data/paperw aeternity/paperwallets \
  txs-prepare \
  -f /data/paperw/data.db.sqlite \
  --amount 10 \
- --nonce 1 \
+ --nonce 105 \
  --keystore /data/paperw/sender.json \
- --network-id ae_uat # remove this parameter for mainnet
+ --network-id ae_uat

 Enter the keystore password:
 **********